jehielle/jehielle/README.md

 **i'm jay.**

-coder, painter, hobby-juggler, prodigal daughter for programming. _(i took the scenic route.)_
+coder, painter, hobby-juggler, prodigal daughter for programming.

-i'm currently working on a few projects! stay tuned!
+i'm currently working on a few projects - stay tuned!

 in the meantime, [visit my site](https://jehielle.github.io/) for more.